-- All employees are automatically enrolled into a defined contribution scheme whereby the Association contributes 5% (increased to 6% from 1 July 2022) of the employee's salary and the employee contributes a minimum of 3%.
+- All employees are automatically enrolled into a defined contribution scheme whereby the Association contributes 6% of the employee's salary and the employee contributes a minimum of 3%.
 Employees can opt out of this scheme if they wish.
-These funds are the property of the individual employees. - All employees can choose to enrol into a further Group defined contribution scheme whereby the Association contributes 10% (increased to 11% from 1 July 2022) of the employee's salary and the employee contributes a minimum of 6%.
+These funds are the property of the individual employees. - All employees can choose to enrol into a further Group defined contribution scheme whereby the Association contributes 11% of the employee's salary and the employee contributes a minimum of 6%.
 These funds are the property of the individual employees.